Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Economics

-Project leader: PIETRI Antoine
+Project Leader: Antoine PIETRI

-FéE-IAG: Teacher training in writing with IAGs:
+FéE-IAG: Teacher writing training with the IAG:

-Project leader: Sandrine Bazile
+Project Leader: Sandrine Bazile

 Project leader: MODESTE Simon